lgleto/librivox-ios/README.md

 To access the player functionalities, two steps are required:

-1. Instantiete the player Singleton
+1. Instantiate the player Singleton
 ``` var playerHandler = PlayerHandler.sharedInstance```

 2. Initialize the book to be played